remarkjs/remark-lint/readme.md

     "plugins": [
       "remark-preset-lint-consistent", // Check that markdown is consistent.
       "remark-preset-lint-recommended", // Few recommended rules.
-      // `remark-lint-list-item-indent` is configured with `tab-size` in the
+      // `remark-lint-list-item-indent` is configured with `one` in the
       // recommended preset, but if we’d prefer something else, it can be
       // reconfigured:
       [
         "remark-lint-list-item-indent",
-        "space"
+        "tab"
       ]
     ]
   },